varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 	-T 192.168.1.1:34
 	-T '[fe80::1]:8082'

+The default is '-T localhost:0' which will pick a random port number, which varnishadm(8) can learn in the shared memory.

-By using a "localhost" address, you can restrict CLI access to the local machine.
+By using a "localhost" address, you restrict CLI access to the local machine.

 You can also bind the CLI port to an IP number reachable across